plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### October: We've made it to $500k ARR ($42,624 MRR)

 We've made it to $41,600 MRR ($500k ARR).
-The day to day life at a startup in these days is more calm without too many major milestones or significant highlights.
+At this stage, we've settled in to a new way of working.
+The day to day life at our startup in these days is more calm without too many dramatic changes or significant highlights.
+At some point, you find that product-market fit, that stable base where the roadmap becomes clear and there's a lot of work to do maintaining it all.

+There's a rhythm to things.
 We grow surely and steadily.
-There's a rhythm to things.

-There's a lot of hard work behind the scenes to make it all running smoothly.
+But there's a lot of hard work behind the scenes to make it all run smoothly.
 We fix bugs.
 We engage with our community.
+We build new features.
 We respond to people reaching out to us.
-We build new features.
 We work on our infrastructure in order to handle the demand.
+We think long-term, optimize what needs to be tweaked and carefully organize things in order to stay stable.

 Learn more: [How we bootstrapped our open source Google Analytics alternative to $500k ARR](https://plausible.io/blog/bootstrapping-saas).